sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Added a greasy option to ``mk_esnikeys`` (``-g`` funnily enough:-) to add some greasy/nonsense extension values to the ESNIKeys RR value.
+It adds one random length extension before and one after the AddressSet extension.
+  If either of those random lengths are even numbers, then it also adds an extension with no value as well.
+So we can get a max of 5 extensions for the moment.

 - Adding initial code for parsing of AddressSet extension for ESNIKeys version 0xff02 (draft-03).
 Seem to be creating and parsing that ok now.
 Not acting on it yet, nor handling >1 extension.